5 ways to spring-clean your finances

 With a clearer picture of your budget, you can more carefully track how much you are saving for near-term goals, such as buying a home, as well as long-term goals, such as retiring by a certain age.

-Some ease the burden of annual spring cleaning by scheduling deep cleaning days throughout the year.
+Some people ease the burden of annual spring cleaning by having deep cleaning days and sprinkling them throughout the year.
 Similarly, tax planning may require your attention at multiple points throughout the year, not just during tax-filing season.
 Whether before or after Tax Day, it’s never too late to incorporate tax-efficient strategies into your financial plan.

 Consider a combination of the following strategies:

-Your efforts today truly reflect the financial future you desire.
-Sometimes, getting there requires a bit of decluttering and reorganizing—with a little help going a long way.
+Decluttering your finances today can truly be reflected in the financial future you desire for tomorrow.
+Sometimes, getting there requires a bit of sprucing and reorganizing—with a little help going a long way.

 How can E*TRADE from Morgan Stanley help?